RISE Peer Mentoring Program

 - Maintain the minimum grade point average of 2.5

-- Comply with the University’s Principles on Diversity and Inclusion, Statement of Community Values, Honor Code and Code of Conduct
+- Comply with the University’s Statement of Community Values, Honor Code and Code of Conduct

 In addition to the unique leadership experiences, another great benefit includes a book stipend each semester.
 All peer mentors are recognized throughout the campus for their role in helping the new students transition and be successful in their first year at UMW.